 Harrison Burton wins a wild NASCAR Cup race at Daytona for a playoff berth no one saw coming

-DAYTONA BEACH, Fla.
-(AP) — Harrison Burton won a wild Cup Series race at Daytona International Speedway on Saturday night, holding off Kyle Busch in overtime for his first career victory and a spot in NASCAR’s playoffs.
+Burton passed two-time Cup Series champion Kyle Busch on the final lap in overtime to pick up his first career victory and a spot in NASCAR’s postseason.

-Burton, who already lost his ride in the famed No. 21 Ford with Wood Brothers Racing next season, took the lead from Busch on the final lap thanks to a huge push from little-known Parker Retzlaff.
+The 23-year-old Burton, who already lost his ride in the famed No. 21 Ford with Wood Brothers Racing next season, took the lead thanks to a huge push from little-known Parker Retzlaff.

-The race went into overtime after Josh Berry’s No. 4 Ford flipped and slammed into an inside retaining wall while upside down and sliding on its roof.
+Josh Berry’s No. 4 Ford flipped and slammed into an inside retaining wall while upside down and sliding on its roof.
 Berry had to wait several minutes inside his car as safety crews flipped the car over.
 But Berry flashed a thumbs-up to the crowd after getting helped out.

 Berry was leading the race with two laps to go when Austin Cindric got turned sideways by Busch and slammed into Berry.
-Officials red-flagged the race to clean up the multi-car crash.

 “We got to figure out how to keep cars on the ground,” driver Joey Logano said.
 “We’re not doing very well right now.”

 Michael McDowell’s No. 34 Ford looked like it was headed for a flip just a few laps earlier.
-Austin Cindric turned McDowell sideways with while bump-drafting, and McDowell’s car lifted off the ground after getting hit in the driver’s-side door by Logano.
+Cindric turned McDowell sideways with while bump-drafting, and McDowell’s car lifted off the ground after getting hit in the driver’s-side door by Logano.

 McDowell’s car stopped just short of flipping.
-But Berry wasn’t as lucky.

 Pit road meltdown